Permission

 §id: Option<String>

 Output only.
 The ID of this permission.
-This is a unique identifier for the grantee, and is published in User resources as permissionId.
+This is a unique identifier for the grantee, and is published in the User resource as permissionId.
 IDs should be treated as opaque values.

 §kind: Option<String>